e40/cl-quakeinfo/README.md

       :within 1.0)
     t

-Don't forget to set your Google Maps API key:
+If you have one, don't forget to set your Google Maps API key:

     cl-user(2): (setq cl-geocode:*default-key* "...")

 where what is in the quotes is the API key you obtained from Google.
 See the instructions in cl-geocode for more information.
+NB: Not necessary with the new Google Maps API version 3.